NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Animal Skin.md

 **Prerequisites** Animal Instinct
 * * *
 Your proficiency in unarmored defense increases to expert.

-While you are raging and unarmored, your skin transforms into a thick hide.
+When you are raging and unarmored, your skin transforms into a thick hide.
 You gain a +2 item bonus to AC (+3 if you have the greater juggernaut class feature).
 The thickness of your hide gives you a Dexterity modifier cap to your AC of +3.
-This item bonus to AC is cumulative with armor potency runes on your explorer's clothing, mage armor, and bracers of armor.
+This item bonus to AC is cumulative with armor potency runes on your explorer's clothing, mystic armor, and bands of force.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*